The Honors Program in English consists of the following senior-year courses (totaling 1.5 units):

 Honors begins with the honors seminar (ENGL 497) and the fall-semester individual study (ENGL 493).
 The individual-study course focuses on the production of the honors thesis under the direction of the honors advisor.
 During the first-semester individual study, honors students meet weekly with their advisors to plan and carry out extensive research and writing and, in the end, complete the draft of at least one chapter or significant section of the honors project.

 Successful completion of both courses first semester is necessary for students to continue in the program second semester.
 The spring-semester program consists of ENGL 498: Senior Honors (the second individual study); the completion of the honors thesis (due April 1); a reflection paper (due April 15); and the oral examination (April 20).
 For more information about expectations for the honors thesis, consult with the program director.

 Students who complete the Honors Program will earn grades in each of their three honors courses (ENGL 493, 497, and 498) as well as a degree of honors for the program overall.
 The degree of honors, determined by the outside examiner in response to the project and the oral examination, may be: “honors,” “high honors,” “highest honors,” or “not worthy of honors.”

 The English department considers successful completion of the Honors Program to be in itself a significant achievement.
 We expect, therefore, that most students who successfully complete the whole course of study will be awarded "honors" in English.
 Students whose work taken as a whole is demonstrably and unequivocally distinguished or excellent may be awarded "high honors."
 Rarer instances of exceptional distinction may even receive "highest honors."
 This degree of highest honors is reserved for exceptional cases and in many years will not be awarded.

-If you are interested in finding out more about the program please contact the 2019-2020 Honors Director, Prof. Jesse Matz email@example.com, by April 15, 2019.
+If you are interested in finding out more about the program please contact the 2023-2024 honors director, Professor Orchid Tierney, at email@example.com.